karoraw1/GLM_Wrapper/README.md

 ## GLM Wrapper

-This is a pipeline from various data sources into the General Lake Model.
+This is a pipeline from various data sources into the General Lake Model among many other things.

-It is written in Python 2.7.

-It is dependent on the following Python packages:

-numpy
-matplotlib
-pandas
-scipy
-netCDF4
-xarray
+The following is a manifest:

+- GLM_Executables: Contains all binaries & source code for GLM as well as *example configurations*
+-